santiagoGuastavino/santiagoGuastavino/readme.md

 - Capable of dockerizing applications and databases services.
 - Adept in both SQL and NoSQL Databases.
 - I've worked with MySQL, PostgreSQL, MongoDB and Google's Firebase Firestore.
+- Clever using Object-Relational mappers like Prisma, Sequelize and Mongoose.
 - Practiced in GIT, remote repository and deploy services such as GitHub, Heroku and Vercel.
-- Clever using Object-Relational mappers like Prisma, Sequelize and Mongoose
 - Experienced in HTML, CSS and stylesheet processors such as Sass, Less and Tailwind CSS.
 - On my own ground working under Agile Methodologies like Scrum and Kanban.
 - Handy with a really big chunk of other Node libraries and packages.